marios2019/MAI644/README.md

 ## Course Description

 This repository contains the assignments' materials for the MAI644 Computer Vision course.
-The complete course's material are available at the course's [website](https://moodle.cs.ucy.ac.cy/course/view.php?id=439).
+The complete course's materials are available at the course's [website](https://moodle.cs.ucy.ac.cy/course/view.php?id=439).
 Computer Vision is a fascinating field that focuses on teaching machines to interpret and understand visual information from the world.
 In this course, you'll delve into the foundations of computer vision, learn about various algorithms, and apply your